-Adherents of the Church of England, the largest denomination, with about 40% of the population in 1900, took a relaxed approach to church-going.
-Almost a quarter of adult Anglicans usually attended church on a Sunday.
-The most observant tended to be Evangelicals at the Protestant (low church) end of the spectrum, and high church (Anglo-Catholic) members, who were closer to Catholicism.
+Adherents of the Church of England, the largest denomination, with about 40% of the population in 1900, took a relaxed approach to churchgoing.
+Less than a quarter of adult Anglicans usually attended church on a Sunday.
+The most observant tended to be Evangelicals at the Protestant (low church) end of the spectrum, and high church (Anglo-Catholic) adherents, who were closer to Catholicism.

 Many ordinary Anglicans used the church almost as a public utility for baptisms, weddings and funerals.
-They attended mainly at Easter, Christmas and the Harvest Festival.
+They attended mainly at Easter and Christmas, and during the Harvest Festival.
 Anglicans were more numerous in Canterbury (especially Christchurch), which had been founded in 1850 as a Church of England settlement.
 They were also common in Marlborough, Nelson city and much of the North Island.

-Methodists, mostly English in origin and comprising about 10% of the population, were the keenest church-goers among the four largest denominations.
+Methodists, mostly English in origin and comprising about 10% of the population, were the keenest churchgoers among the four largest denominations.
 Well over half attended church each week.
-Methodism was strongest where English and Cornish labourers settled, as in Taranaki, Manawatū and the suburbs and rural areas close to Christchurch.
-By the end of the 19th century younger Methodist leaders began to abandon the enthusiasm of the movement’s roots and embrace the more sedate tone of the Anglican–Presbyterian community.
+Methodism was strongest where English and Cornish labourers settled, as in Taranaki, Manawatū and the suburbs of and rural areas close to Christchurch.
+By the end of the 19th century younger Methodist leaders had begun to abandon the enthusiasm of the movement’s roots and embrace the more sedate tone of the Anglican–Presbyterian community.
 Methodism began a long, slow numerical decline.

 Although Congregationalists were never numerous in New Zealand, they exerted considerable influence, especially in progressive causes.
 Their members included Kate Sheppard, leader of the movement for women’s suffrage; George Fowlds, a left-wing Liberal cabinet member and prohibitionist; George Hogben, for 16 years a reforming secretary of education; and David McKee Wright, a distinguished poet and temperance advocate.